-At every stage of a project we must always consider how our activities affect the world and seek ways to minimise our impact upon the environment.
+At every stage of a project we must always consider how our activities affect the planet, communities, our people and our net-zero future.
+We must always seek ways to minimise our impact upon the environment.
 This is an integral part of the initial project planning and delivery phases and must be undertaken according to the environmental management process within iGMS.